| Follow me your social network of choice: Email | Twitter | Facebook | Google | LinkedIn | Foursquare | Pintrest | Tumblr | Instagram |

 About the Blog

-Given my background, when I started traveling in 2007 having a website was just a given.
+Given my background in technology and the internet, when I started traveling in 2007 having a website was just a given.

 About 9 months into my trip I was in Hong Kong and I began thinking seriously about what I was doing online.
 Not many people were reading my site.
 I probably knew the names of most of my readers because they were friends and family.
 I decided to rethink how I was doing things and began to take the site more seriously.